 - All data captured can be used for drip campaigns automated in your CRM system

 If You Don’t Understand What Captured Data is, Keep Reading…

-When cell phone enters geo fenced area whether you click on ad or not your phone will be tagged and this will allow ads to be served for up to 30 days and cross pollinated to home or work computers/tablets as long as you are connected to internet/wi-fi.
+When a cell phone enters a geo-fenced area whether you click on an ad or not your phone will be tagged and this will allow ads to be served for up to 30 days and cross pollinated to home or work computers/tablets as long as you are connected to internet/Wi-Fi.
 Any of their compliant info will also be extracted and provided in separate nightly reports.
 These people can/will be funneled into CRM and spoken to any way you would like through drip campaign.
 We normally capture first and last name, email and/or cell phone number and mailing address.